Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/meeting-notes.md

 Start by confirming the reason for the conversation:

-- current SignWriting use on Wikimedia-facing infrastructure
+- documented SignWriting use on Wikimedia-facing infrastructure
 - why existing projects still rely on FSW and SWU
 - what the platform side actually needs to understand